Contrasting Clover Health Investments (CLOV) & Its Peers

-Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 publicly-traded companies in the “Hospital & medical service plans” industry, but how does it compare to its peers?
-We will compare Clover Health Investments to related businesses based on the strength of its profitability, valuation, earnings, analyst recommendations, institutional ownership, dividends and risk.
+Clover Health Investments (NASDAQ:CLOV – Get Rating) is one of 13 public companies in the “Hospital & medical service plans” industry, but how does it contrast to its competitors?
+We will compare Clover Health Investments to related companies based on the strength of its dividends, institutional ownership, profitability, earnings, risk, valuation and analyst recommendations.

-This table compares Clover Health Investments and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Clover Health Investments and its competitors revenue, earnings per share and valuation.

 |Gross Revenue